hozyali/code_challenge_2/README.md

 # code_challenge_2

-both tasks in their respective folders
+both tasks are in their respective folders